 15. Most importantly: Plan ahead!
 Almost all problems can be solved with thorough communication.

-If you have any questions about this article or about in-flight catering in the United States, contact me at email@example.com.
+If you have any questions about in-flight catering in the United States, contact firstname.lastname@example.org.